Rafat-jabeen/CounterAPP_Project/README.md

 ➡️ A simple counter application built with HTML, JavaScript, and styled using Tailwind CSS.

 Features:
-Increment counter
+Increment counter,
-Decrement counter
+Decrement counter,
-Responsive design
+Responsive design.